Logo learn the Quran caption learn the Quran

 Q: What women examples are in the Qur'an?

-A: Allah gave an example of those who disbelieved the wife of Noah* and the wife of Lut**; They were under two servants from Our righteous servants so they betrayed them; So they availed (be of use) them nothing from Allah and it was said: Enter both of you Hell with the entering people. and Allah gave an example of those who believed the woman of Pharaoh (Phiroun) when she said: My God!
-Build for me near you a house in Paradise and save me from Pharaoh (Phiroun) and his work and save me from the tyrannical people.
-And Mary (Maryam) daughter of Imran who guarded her vulva (female opening) so We blew in it from Our Spirit (Gabriel = Jibreel)*** and she believed as truth in the words of her God and His Books and she was from the devoutly obedient to Allah.
+A: Allah gave an example of those who disbelieved the wife of Noah* and the wife of Lut**; They were under two servants from Our righteous servants so they betrayed them; So they availed (be of use) them nothing from Allah and it was said: Enter both of you Hell with the entering people; And Allah gave an example of those who believed the woman of Pharaoh (Phiroun) when she said: My God!
+Build for me near you a house in Paradise and save me from Pharaoh (Phiroun) and his work and save me from the tyrannical peoplel; And Mary (Maryam) daughter of Imran who guarded her vulva (female opening) so We blew in it from Our Spirit (Gabriel = Jibreel)*** and she believed as truth, in the words of her God and His Books and she was from the devoutly obedient to Allah.

 Translation of: Ayat 10 - 12, Surat AlTahreem.
+(66:10-12)

 * wife of Noah used to tell people that Noah was a mad person.